 A bonus of being with a guide, you learn about the ski history, local lore and legends.
 In St Anton with Chris, for example, we learned about everything from the earliest skiers to local resort gossip, where to go for après ski and where new lifts would be installed.
 Guides also know the best lunch spots, and can reserve the best tables – so buy them lunch!

 Our Guides have been super friendly, humble and highly skilled.
 We have witnessed a few that think they walk on water, or snow as the case maybe.
-A mere ski instructor is not as qualified, trained or certified to take you in the backcountry, but less money if you just want a ski companion or a guide around the ski resort in-bounds terrain.
+A mere ski instructor is not as qualified, trained or certified to take you in to backcountry, but less money if you just want a ski companion or a guide around the ski resort in-bounds terrain.

 Some of our past Guides in the Alps who provide an excellent day of adventure: